achingbrain/testsuite/README.md

       - AnotherModuleTest.js
 ```

-[nodeunit](http://github.com/caolan/nodeunit) won't recurse through the directory to find your tests [1].
+[nodeunit](http://github.com/caolan/nodeunit) won't recurse through the directory to find your tests[^1].
 How dull.
 Instead you need an aggregator file to manually pull in your tests, the maintenance of which is tedious.

 ## Usage